Mandalay Bay: Restaurants and clubs

 Mandalay Bay originally had 15 restaurants, 11 of which were leased out.
 Most of the restaurants opened with the resort, while three others debuted later in 1999.

-Among the restaurants is Aureole by chef Charlie Palmer, named after another restaurant of his in Manhattan.
-The Las Vegas Aureole was designed by Adam Tihany and includes a four-story wine tower made of glass and steel.
-It can hold 10,000 wine bottles, which are retrieved by harnessed workers.
+Among the restaurants was Aureole by chef Charlie Palmer, named after another restaurant of his in Manhattan.
+The Las Vegas Aureole was designed by Adam Tihany and included a four-story wine tower made of glass and steel.
+It could hold 10,000 wine bottles, which were retrieved by harnessed workers, referred to as wine angels.
 The tower is surrounded by stairs descending into the restaurant.
+Aureole closed in April 2023, making way for Retro, a new restaurant by sibling chefs Bryan and Michael Voltaggio.
+Retro features a 1980s and 1990s theme, and Aureole's wine tower was retained, serving as an exhibit space for various pop culture items.

-Mandalay Bay also includes Trattoria del Lupo, the first Italian restaurant by chef Wolfgang Puck.
+Mandalay Bay also included Trattoria del Lupo, the first Italian restaurant by chef Wolfgang Puck.
 Other celebrity chefs include Mary Sue Milliken and Susan Feniger, who opened Border Grill.
 A Russian-themed restaurant, Red Square, featured a 16-foot headless statue of Vladimir Lenin at its entrance.
 It also included a walk-in vodka freezer with a bar top made of ice.

 The resort also featured several Asian restaurants, including The Noodle Shop, and Shanghai Lily.
 The latter was designed by Tony Chi, and eventually closed in 2011.
 The entrance to another restaurant, China Grill, featured a moat and working drawbridge, which could be lifted to provide privacy for reserved parties.
 The adjacent China Grill Cafe and Zen Sum served dim sum on a conveyor belt counter, while robot carts with camera sensors brought food to diners elsewhere in the restaurant.